Jamf-Concepts/remediaSOAR/README.md

 The Jamf Security Cloud integration allows you to override a device's Risk Score, blocking access to sensitive resources.

+remediaSOAR is offered under the terms of the [Jamf Concepts Project Use Agreement](https://resources.jamf.com/documents/jamf-concept-projects-use-agreement.pdf).
 ## Requirements

 Minimum Requirements: